 Managing Allergies at Easter?
 Check out our Top Tips to stay safe.

-Carry 2 adrenaline auto-injectors (EpiPen, AnaPen, Emerade, Auvi Q or Jext ) with you at all times in case of an emergency.
-Make sure every time you leave the house you think “Phone, Keys, Wallet & Auto-Injector”.
+Carry 2 adrenaline/epinephrine auto-injectors (EpiPen, AnaPen, Emerade, Auvi Q or Jext ) with you at all times in case of an emergency.
+Make sure every time you leave the house you think “Adrenaline Auto-Injectors & a Fully Charged Mobile Phone”.
 It’s an essential habit like putting on a seatbelt and may save your life.
 If you leave the house without your adrenaline auto-injectors, go back and get them and remember to carry two as you may need two in an emergency.

 2. Is your child going to a party/egg hunt?